 Incident response alongside containment and recovery

-With the rise of ransomware attacks, incident response roles have expanded to include containment and recovery.
+With the rise of ransomware attacks, effective incident response roles have expanded to include containment and recovery.
 This change highlights the need to manage both investigations and containment efforts at the same time.
 Containment focuses on stopping the spread of an attack, minimizing damage, reducing the attack surface of Tier 0 assets, and hardening critical systems like Active Directory.
 Recovery involves restoring systems and data to normal operation—especially critical identity systems like Active Directory—and ensuring that they are secure and functional.

 How to collect data with Forest Druid